KyivAIGroup/iterative-winners-take-all/README.md

 # Iterative winners-take-all

-This repository contains Python implementation of our paper:
+This repository contains Python implementation of our paper

-> FORMATION  OF CELL ASSEMBLIES WITH ITERATIVEWINNERS-TAKE-ALL COMPUTATION ANDEXCITATION–INHIBITION  BALANCE
+**FORMATION  OF CELL ASSEMBLIES WITH ITERATIVEWINNERS-TAKE-ALL COMPUTATION ANDEXCITATION–INHIBITION  BALANCE**

-A preprint is here: https://bit.ly/preprint_cell_assemblies

-For PyTorch implementation, refer to the [`nn`](./nn) directory.
+available on arxiv at https://arxiv.org/abs/2108.00706.

 ## Quick start